kamioftea/advent-of-code-2022/pubs/blog/day_11.md

 the `Monkey`s list at a time, so I can't modify monkeys whilst iterating over the list, nor keep a mutable reference to the current monkey whilst passing items the item lists of other monkeys.
 To work around this I need to:

-1. Iterate over the monkey indices, rather than the list and get a mutable reference just while I need it within the loop.
+1. Iterate over the monkey indices, rather than the list and get a mutable reference only while I need it within the loop.
 2. Store a copy of the item list (it's a short list of integers, so cheap to copy), and the other parts of the monkey needed when iterating over the list.